DFHack/dfhack/LUA_API.rst

   Returns *x,y* of the tile the mouse is over.

+* ``dfhack.screen.inGraphicsMode()``

+  Checks if [GRAPHICS:YES] was specified in init.

 * ``dfhack.screen.paintTile(pen,x,y[,char,tile])``

   Paints a tile using given parameters.
 Pen is a table with following possible fields:

   ``ch``
-    Provides the ordinary tile character.
+    Provides the ordinary tile character, as either a 1-character string or a number.
     Can be overridden with the ``char`` function parameter.
   ``fg``
     Foreground color for the ordinary tile.
-Defaults to 7.
+Defaults to COLOR_GREY (7).
   ``bg``
     Background color for the ordinary tile.
-Defaults to 0.
+Defaults to COLOR_BLACK (0).
   ``bold``
     Bright/bold text flag.
-If *nil*, computed based on (fg & 8); fg is reset to 7 bits.
+If *nil*, computed based on (fg & 8); fg is masked to 3 bits.
     Otherwise should be *true/false*.
   ``tile``
     Graphical tile id.
-Ignored unless [GRAPHICS:YES] in init.txt.
+Ignored unless [GRAPHICS:YES] was in init.txt.
   ``tile_color = true``
     Specifies that the tile should be shaded with *fg/bg*.
   ``tile_fg, tile_bg``